escottalexander/stablecoin-challenge/README.md

 3. **Oracle (`Oracle.sol`)**
    - Provides ETH/MyUSD and ETH/USD price feeds
-   - ETH/USD price feed is **fixed** from price of ETH at time of contract deploy
+   - ETH/USD price is **fixed** at time you deploy the contracts
-   - Critical for calculating collateral values
-   - Used for liquidation checks
+   - We did this to simplify all the potential "moving pieces" and minimize the learning curve

 4. **Staking (`MyUSDStaking.sol`)**
    - Allows users to stake MyUSD